 Reverse Mortgages for Investors: No-Payment Equity Extraction

 Redefining retirement isnβt just for seniorsβreverse mortgages for investors now target property pros of any age.
 Slap one on rentals or flips: No monthly payments, unlimited properties, and funds disbursed upfront.
+To understand the mechanics behind this product, see how reverse mortgages work step by step.

 Interest accrues and compounds, repayable on sale or refinance, at rates above traditional but below unsecured debt.
 Capped at 40% loan-to-value, itβs gold for long-held assets ripe with untapped equity.